c6o/docs/content/concepts/teleport.md

 ### Access Remote Services

-In-cluster services will be able to communicate with other in-cluster services.
-However, outside the cluster, only publicly exposed services will be accessible.
-When developing a service that requires access to other backend-services, developers are forced to run all dependent services locally.
+In-cluster services can communicate with other in-cluster services.
+However, outside the cluster, only publicly exposed services are accessible.
+When developing a service that requires access to other back-end services, developers must run all dependent services locally.

-CodeZero teleport is able to create a local tunnel into a remote cluster, so developers are able to communicate with backend services as though they are in the cluster.
+CodeZero teleport creates a local tunnel into a remote cluster, so developers can communicate with back-end services as though they are in the cluster.

 ```bash
 > czctl namespace teleport my-namespace